Easy Calabacitas (“Little Squashes”) with Potatoes and Corn

 - Wrap 3 ears (390 g) fresh corn in plastic wrap.
 Microwave on HIGH 4-5 minutes.
 After removing the husks, plunge cooked ears into cold water for a few minutes.
 Meanwhile, proceed to step two.

-- Slice 3 medium (588 g) yellow or zucchini squash, diced in quarters longways.
+- Slice 3 medium (588 g) yellow or zucchini squash, 1-inch cubes in quarters longways.
 Slice quarters crossways 3/4-1 inch thick.
 Add to skillet along with 1-2 garlic cloves, minced, cover, and cook until slightly soft, stirring occasionally.
 Add 2 (124 g) small Roma tomatoes, diced and ¼ cup (37 g) green chiles, chopped, cover, and cook one more minute—season with ½ teaspoon salt, ¼ teaspoon freshly ground pepper, and your choice of spices.

 - Slice corn off the cob, trying to preserve large chunks.
 Very gently stir into other vegetables in a skillet.
 Remove from heat and serve.